Kudzu and alcohol have a long tradition together. In fact, traditional Chinese medicine has used the plant for over 2,500 years.

 As a result, the researchers gave compounds from Kudzu root to the special lab rats.
 The investigators found that the compounds reduced the rats’ alcohol intake.

 These very promising results led to research involving humans.
 Giving a Kudzu root extract twice daily failed to reduce craving and sobriety scores.
-The subjects were veterans taking the extract and those taking a placebo.
+The subjects were people taking the extract and those taking a placebo.

 Analyses showed that all of the products contained less than one percent of active Kudzu.
 The products would probably need at least 30%.